 Setting up a shipping container office can provide a good solution for those requiring a home office and small businesses alike, in this blog we look at the considerations required when embarking on this type of project.

 Shipping container offices don't require foundations, so they are generally classed as temporary buildings which means that you wouldn't normally need to get planning permission.
-However, there are some circumstances where it might be required such as if you live in a conservation area or are planning on having plumbing and electrics installed.
+However, there are some circumstances where it might be required such as if you live in a conservation area, (adding cladding to your container could help here).
+Or are planning on having plumbing and electrics installed.
 It is always best to check with your local planning authority before you start the project just to make sure.

 PREPARING THE SITE

 You'll need to prepare your site for the delivery of your shipping container by making sure the location is accessible to an artic lorry with a hiab crane.
-The lorry will need hard ground to park on and you will also need to consider the route into the site (low bridges etc).
+The lorry will need hard ground to park with more hard ground beside it for its stabilisers and you will also need to consider the route into the site (low bridges etc).
+You will also want a solid, flat area for your container to sit on.

 NEW OR USED CONTAINER